Below is a short summary and detailed review of this video written by FutureFactual:

 What is the episode about

-The Rest Is Science crew explores the Wasson selection task, a cornerstone in the psychology of reasoning, and how framing the problem in abstract (letters and numbers) versus social (bar patrons) terms changes people’s performance.
+The Rest Is Science crew explores the Wason selection task, a cornerstone in the psychology of reasoning, and how framing the problem in abstract (letters and numbers) versus social (bar patrons) terms changes people’s performance.
 They walk through the logic behind the task, discuss modus tollens and modus ponens, and connect these ideas to broader questions about human rationality, counterexamples, and the social purpose of reasoning.

 Key takeaways